-- 3.3 Inspect the integrity of the protective covering at the beginning of each shift in which contamination-producing operations will be accomplished.
+- 3.2.3 All protective measures are to be in place prior to start of any contamination-producing operations and shall remain in place until the contamination-producing operations are complete. - 3.2.4 Install double curtain baffles at the entrance of each access door where airborne contamination could occur during contamination-producing operations.
+Install a dirt collecting mat on the deck directly inside each door.
+The SUPERVISOR will select a maximum of 4 doors.
+Secure and mark doors not designated for access. - 3.2.5 Temporary coverings shall not be removed during contamination-producing operations without permission of the SUPERVISOR. - 3.3 Maintain the integrity of the protective covering at the beginning of each shift in which contamination-producing operations will be accomplished.
 Ensure that equipment and machinery have not been infiltrated by contaminants.
-Notify the SUPERVISOR immediately by verbal means, followed on the next work day in writing, if contamination or surface damage has occurred.
+Notify the SUPERVISOR immediately by verbal means, followed on the next day in writing, if contamination or surface damage has occurred.
 Reseal to prevent further entry of contaminants or surface damage. - 3.4 Maintain cleanliness of the work site, including bilges, free from accumulation of industrial debris caused by contractor and/or subcontractor employees on a continuous basis throughout the availability.
-Work spaces include those areas immediately under and adjacent, and those areas where service lines are run, and bilge areas in vicinity of the work site. - 3.4.1 Cleaning shall be accomplished no later than at the end of each shift at a minimum, on a daily basis. - $3.4.2\,$ Remove and dispose of industrial debris from the ship at the end of each shift at a minimum, on a daily basis.
+Work spaces include those areas immediately under and adjacent, and those areas where service lines are run, and bilge areas in vicinity of the work site. - 3.4.1 Cleaning shall be accomplished no later than at the end of each shift at a minimum, on a daily basis. - 3.4.2 Remove and dispose of industrial debris from the ship at the $$2$\ of\ 5$$ ITEM NO: 009-06 end of each shift at a minimum, on a daily basis.

 - 3.4.3 Vacuum cleaners shall be emptied of all debris at the end of each shift at a minimum, on a daily basis. - 3.4.3.1 Use metal canister vacuum cleaners aboard the ship, except those used for regulated and controlled radiological and hazardous waste or hazardous material. - 3.4.3.2 Permanently and legibly mark each vacuum cleaner with a company name or unique identifier. - 3.4.4 Plastic trash cans are prohibited for trash collection onboard in spaces where industrial work is being performed.
-Plastic trash bags may be used onboard as a liner for metal trash cans. - 3.5 Accomplish a cleanliness inspection on a daily basis whenever work is in progress.
-The inspection shall be made jointly with the SUPERVISOR and the Commanding Officer's designated representative.
-During inspection the responsible party shall be assigned.
-A written report of any unclean work sites/spaces shall be prepared by the contractor and copies distributed to the SUPERVISOR and Commanding Officer's designated representative within 4 hours after completion of the inspection.
-The inspection report shall list the responsible activity (contractor, ship, etc.) for each unclean site/area.
-Unclean sites/areas determined as contractor responsible shall be immediately cleaned. - 3.5.1 Accomplish inspections and reporting during the daily fire prevention and housekeeping inspections in accordance with 009-07 of 2.1. - (V)(G) "FINAL CONTAMINATION/DAMAGE INSPECTION" - 3.6 Remove protective covering installed in 3.2 upon completion of contamination-producing operations.
+Plastic trash bags may be used onboard as a liner for metal trash cans.

+(V)(G) "FINAL CONTAMINATION/DAMAGE INSPECTION"

+- 3.5 Remove protective covering installed in 3.2 upon completion of contamination-producing operations.
 Accomplish a final inspection of the work area to identify the presence of contamination and/or damage created by contamination-producing operations.
-Contamination/damage shall be documented on the inspection record. - 3.7 Remove from the ship and dispose of debris and foreign matter generated as a result of work being accomplished at the end of each shift at a minimum, on a daily basis.
-Comply with the requirements of federal, state, and local laws, codes, ordinances, and regulations or as specified elsewhere in the Job Order. - 3.8 Non-fabric material used onboard for containment or as protective coverings shall be in accordance with 2.2.
-Fabrics used onboard for containment or as protective coverings shall be tested in accordance with and meet the requirements of 2.3 or be listed as an acceptable "Drapery or Curtain" in 2.2.
+Contamination/damage shall be documented on the inspection record. - 3.5.1 Presence of contamination and/or damage created by contamination-producing operations is unacceptable and shall be corrected. - 3.6 Remove from the ship and dispose of debris and foreign matter generated as a result of work being accomplished at the end of each shift at a minimum, on a daily basis.
+Comply with the requirements of federal, state, and local laws, codes, ordinances, and regulations or as specified elsewhere in the Job Order.

-ITEM NO: $\frac{009-06}{\text{FY}-15}$ (CH-1)